4ian/GDevelop/newIDE/README-themes.md

 - A `.json` file, containing the styles as a flat object, where each style is a field.
 This is imported and used by the Material UI library as well as custom components

-They are created by leveraging (Style Dictionary)[https://amzn.github.io/style-dictionary] to compile them from `theme.json` using the `build-theme-resources` script, in the scripts folder.
-There is also an npm script to run it (`build-theme-resources`)
+They are created by leveraging [Style Dictionary](https://amzn.github.io/style-dictionary) to compile them from `theme.json` using the `build-theme-resources` script in the scripts folder.
+There is also an npm script to run it (`build-theme-resources`).

 ## Creating new themes